mlanza/ai-literacy/301/06-craft.md

 Because AI doesn’t erase craft.
 It gives us more ways to express it.

 Same way the train, the car, the airplane didn’t erase travel — they expanded its reach.
 They made possible what was once impractical.

-The journey still mattered.
-The destination still mattered.
-But now, more people could go.
+People still traveled.
+They just did it differently.

 You can still direct, revise, refine.
 You can still wear every hat — editor, critic, coach.